hejny/webgpt/src/ai/text-to-text/prompt-templates/lib/README.md

 ## TODOs

+-   [ ] !!!
+Make this working as internal library
 -   [ ] Make from this folder a separate repository + npm package
 -   [ ] Add tests
 -   [ ] Annotate all entities